waxx567/copacetic-caracal/games/galaxy-fighters/README.md

 ### Adding Sounds

-Uncomment the lines for `BULLET_HIT_SOUND` and `BULLET_FIRE_SOUND` in the `main` function and ensure the corresponding sound files are in the `Assets` folder.
+Uncomment the lines for `BULLET_HIT_SOUND` and `BULLET_FIRE_SOUND` in the `main` function and ensure the corresponding sound files are in the `assets` folder.

 ---

 ## Known Issues

-Sound effects are commented out by default and require manual setup.
+Sound effects are commented out by default and require manual setup (see above).

 ---